Skip to main content

 Choose Gyu Go Zou over Jai Mi Ba when the table specifically wants hotpot and can confirm Gyu Go Zou is operating.
 Pick Jai Mi Ba instead when the group wants to compare another named dining option.

-A-Yu Beef Shabu Shabu (Kunlun Road) is another named option to compare when planning a meal.
-If Michelin Plate recognition is the key filter, Gyu Go Zou has that confirmed 2024 distinction; if current opening status is the key issue, check both venues directly before deciding.
+A-Yu Beef Shabu Shabu (Kunlun Road) is another option to compare when planning a meal.
+If Michelin Plate recognition is the key filter, Gyu Go Zou has that 2024 distinction; if current opening status is the key issue, check both venues directly before deciding.

 Lin's Vegetable Lamb Hotpot, Sardar Ji Indian Vegetarian Cuisine, 府城黃家蝦捲●1/28到2/11店休十五天● can also fit into a broader dining shortlist depending on what kind of meal the group wants.
 Treat them as separate possibilities rather than direct substitutes unless their current details match your needs.

-The cleanest use case: a confirmed hotpot plan
+The cleanest use case: a hotpot plan

 For planning around the rest of the city, use our full Tainan restaurants guide to decide whether this fills your hotpot slot or whether another dining plan makes more sense.
 Keep the rest of the itinerary separate from the restaurant decision.